Images are for illustrative purposes only

 Avamys is prescription only medication.
 You must have a valid prescription before you buy it.
 However, it is possible for us to prescribe Avamys to you following a brief online consultation.
 Contact us to find out more.

 The active ingredient in Avamys is fluticasone furoate.
-For more information on Avamys, read the patient information leaflet or consult your doctor.
+For more information on Avamys, read the patient information leaflet.

 Avamys nasal spray contains the active ingredient fluticasone furoate, which is a glucocorticoid.
 This is a type of steroid, and will help stop swelling and inflammation, reducing the symptoms of allergic rhinitis.
 It also stops the cells in the nasal passages from releasing chemicals that may cause an allergic reaction.